adrianwalker/CV/README.md

 **Information Systems Developer**\
 The University Of York

 Sole developer for the Department of Biology, responsible for the implementation of the department’s electronic information strategy.
-Developing bespoke, data driven, interactive web sites in to manage and increase the availability of dynamic information.
-Extending and deploying Alfresco open source Enterprise Content Management system to hold the Department's administration and research data.
+Developing bespoke, data driven, interactive web sites to manage and increase the availability of dynamic information.
+Extending and deploying the Alfresco open source Enterprise Content Management system to hold the Department's administration and research data.

 > **Languages**: Java 6\
 > **Enterprise Java**: EJB 3, JSF 1, JSP/Servlet, JPA (Toplink), JQL, JDBC, Glassfish, Apache Tomcat\